api-evangelist/website/_posts/2017-06-02-the-github-repo-stripe-users-to-manage-their-openapi.markdown

 ---
-title: The Stripe Github Repo They Use To Manage Their OpenAPI
+title: The Github Repo Stripe Uses To Manage Their OpenAPI
 date: 2017-06-02 12:00:00 Z
 tags:
 - Definitions